YashJadhav100/Twitter-project/README.md

-Perfect — here’s a **clean and professional README** (without extra “notes” sections).
-It also clearly tells your professor that the Twitter Project folder has been uploaded to Google Drive.
-You can copy this directly as your `README.md`.

----

 # Twitter Data Analysis Project

 This repository contains code and outputs for analyzing Twitter data using machine learning models.
 The workflow covers preprocessing, prediction, summarization, and visualization.